 - Step 2.
-Click CREATE DEPLOYMENT.

-- Step 3.
-Enter the following information about the deployment as described in Basic deployment parameters:

-- Admin Up
+Click CREATE DEPLOYMENT. - Step 3.
+Enter the following information about the deployment as described in Basic deployment parameters: - Admin Up - Name - Description - Step 4.
+Select a value for the Plugin parameter. - Step 5.
+Select a value for the Restrictions parameter. - Step 6.

-- Name

-- Description

-- Step 4.
-Select a value for the Plugin parameter.

-- Step 5.
 Enter information about the associated plugin as described in Deployment parameters based on plugin choice: